meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-04-communication-with-the-server/sending-data-with-fetch-lab.md

-# Sending Data with Fetch Lab
+# Lab: Sending Data with Fetch Lab

 If you think about it, `fetch()` is a little browser in your browser.
 You tell `fetch()` to go to a URL by passing it an argument and it makes a network request.
 You chain calls to `fetch()` with `then()`.
 Each `then()` call takes a callback function as its argument.
 Based on actions in the callback function, we can display the content, update it, or inject it into the DOM.